Privacy Policy

 Some of the people mentioned above just use your personal information in the way we tell them.
 However, others (including the Trustee Advisers) may make their own decisions about the way they use this information to provide their services, perform their functions, or comply with their regulatory requirements.
 In such a case, they have responsibilities as controllers in their own right.
 This means that they are subject to the same legal obligations as us in relation to your information, and the rights you have in relation to your information apply to them, too.

-If you want any more information from the Trustee Advisers or from any of the other people who receive your personal information from us, or to exercise any rights in relation to the information they hold, please contact us and we will put you in touch with them.
+If you want any more information from the Trustee Advisers or from any of the other people who receive your personal information from us, or to exercise any rights in relation to the information they hold, please contact us and we will put you in touch with them (or the Trustee will ask them for the information they have, if they are processors, so that the Trustee can reply to you).

 Auditors